mr2dax/sitd/README.md

-# Shining in the Dungeon (5e)
+# Shining in the Dungeon (5e Dungeon Crawler)
 Classic JRPG-style dungeon crawler with D&D 5th edition ruleset.
-Written in python.
+Written in python with tkinter.